thewtex/thesis/tcd/tcd.rst

 exceeded 140 m/s in roughly a quarter of the subjects, but in 54% of the subjects the peak systolic velocity was less than 50 cm/s [Tang2005b]_.
 Note that two subjects, 150 and 161, exhibited very high unilateral velocities.
-Right MCA pulsitility index, (PSV - EDV)/MV, where MV is the mean velocity, has been found to have a positive correlation with a global cognative function test in patients with congestive heart failure [Jesus2006]_.
-Finally, some velocities may be artifactually low because of errors in assumptions about the Doppler angle.
+Right MCA pulsatility index, (PSV - EDV)/MV, where MV is the mean velocity, has been found to have a positive correlation with a global cognitive function test in patients with congestive heart failure [Jesus2006]_.
+Finally, some velocities may be artificially low because of errors in assumptions about the Doppler angle.
 The Doppler frequency shift, *f*\ :sub:`d` is given by [Zagzebski1996]_,

 .. math:: f_d = \frac{ 2 f_t V \cos \theta}{c}